 22 March 2018

 Port Fitzroy Harbour, Great Barrier Island, Hauraki Gulf, New Zealand

-After months of hard work, late nights, stress, tens of thousands of dollars and heaps of sweat-equity, Quixotic is back in the water and ready to sail north back to the islands.
+After months of hard work, late nights, stress, a pile of cash and heaps of sweat-equity, Quixotic is back in the water and ready to sail north back to the islands.
 She just spent the past four months in a specialized catamaran boatyard undergoing some repair and upgrades.
 We had our fair share of challenges, triumphs, setbacks and achievements but in the end more things went right than wrong and last Saturday we lowered her keels back into the Whangarei river in New Zealand and order was restored.